At a glance: Super Tuesday states and delegate counts

-WASHINGTON (Reuters) - Former Vice President Joe Biden was projected to win at least eight large states on Super Tuesday but his main rival Bernie Sanders was seen picking up four, including California, the biggest prize of the night.
+WASHINGTON (Reuters) - Former Vice President Joe Biden won at least nine large states in a strong showing on Super Tuesday while his main rival Bernie Sanders was on pace to pick up four, including California.

-With partial results in from 10 of the Super Tuesday states, Biden was forecast to win at least 120 delegates, with Bernie Sanders getting at least 112, Michael Bloomberg 7, Elizabeth Warren four and Tulsi Gabbard one.
+With partial results in from all 14 Super Tuesday states and one U.S. territory, Biden was forecast to win at least 264 delegates, with Bernie Sanders getting at least 190, Elizabeth Warren 16, Michael Bloomberg 11, and Tulsi Gabbard one.

-Here is a quick look at what is happening on the ground after 14 states, one U.S. territory and Democrats living abroad voted to choose a Democratic challenger to President Donald Trump in November.
+Here is a quick look at what happened in the voting to choose a Democratic challenger to President Donald Trump in November.

 Delegate count: 415

 Media reports projected Sanders would win the state.
+He had 31.1% support with returns in from 58% of precincts, with Biden in second place at 21.4%.

+Sanders will win at least 48 delegates and Biden will win at least 27.

-California was one of the most closely watched states because of its 415 delegates.
-Sanders was hoping to drive up big margins and amass an unsurmountable lead in delegates, while Biden was hoping to remain close enough to prevent a blowout.
+California was one of the most closely watched states, with its large number of delegates making it the biggest prize of the night.
+Sanders had been widely expected to win there and hoped to run up a big lead in delegates, while Biden was hoping to remain close enough to prevent a blowout.
+The results showed Biden doing much better than expected.

-The polls closed at 11 p.m.
-EST (0400 GMT Wednesday) but voters who were in line were still allowed to vote.
-Sanders’ campaign requested an emergency injunction asking for polls in Los Angeles County to stay open for an extra two hours after reports of delays and long lines.

 Delegate count: 228

-Early returns showed Sanders in the lead with Biden second and Bloomberg third but it appeared to be a close race.
-No media organizations have yet called the race.
+Biden won Texas in one of the big surprises of Super Tuesday.

+With 94% of precincts reporting, Biden led with 33.4% support, while Sanders had 29.8%.
+Both men will win at least 20 delegates.

-Sanders had been heavily favored to win in Texas but Biden invested heavily in the state and was banking on a late surge.
-Former New York Mayor Bloomberg had massive spending in the state and appeared to be taking a share of the moderate vote.
+Sanders had been widely favored to win but Biden invested heavily in the state and enjoyed a late surge in support as other moderate candidates pulled out of the race.

+Former New York Mayor Bloomberg also spent massively in the state and appeared to be taking a share of the moderate vote.
+With more than half the precincts reporting, he was in third with 16%.

 Delegate count: 110

-Biden is projected to win and secure at least 28 delegates.
-Sanders will win at least 12 delegates.
+Biden won the state and will secure at least 35 delegates.
+Sanders will win at least 15 delegates.

-His victory was fueled at least in part by his overwhelming advantage among black voters.
+Biden’s victory was largely fueled by his overwhelming advantage among black voters.

 Delegate count: 99

-Biden easily won Virginia and secured at least 49 delegates.
+Biden easily won and secured at least 49 delegates.
 Sanders will win at least 19 delegates.
-Warren will take at least one delegate.
+Senator Elizabeth Warren will take at least one delegate.

 The state has been trending more liberal in recent elections.
 Bloomberg invested heavily there, flooding television with advertisements.
-But Biden benefited from voters who decided who to back in the last few days.
+But Biden benefited from voters who only decided in the last few days.

 Delegate count: 91

-Biden was projected to win at least 11 delegates, Sanders nine, and Warren five.
+Biden won and is projected to secure at least 27 delegates, with Sanders 21, and Warren 12.

 Warren had once been considered the favorite in the state she represents in the U.S. Senate.
+Sanders was considered her biggest threat.
+But Biden’s surprise victory - after spending no money there nor deploying any staff - solidified his big night.

 Delegate count: 75

-Biden was projected to win, and pick up at least eight delegates with Sanders winning at least four.
+Biden won and will pick up at least 20 delegates, with Sanders winning at least 11.

 Senator Amy Klobuchar had been favored to win her home state of Minnesota.
 But on Monday, she ended her campaign and threw her support behind Biden.